DataDog/datadog-agent/Dockerfiles/dogstatsd/alpine/README.md

   - `DD_API_KEY`: your API key (**required**)
   - `DD_HOSTNAME`: hostname to use for metrics
   - `DD_DOGSTATSD_SOCKET`: path to the unix socket to use instead of UDP.
 Must be in a `rw` mounted volume.
-  - `DD_SEND_HOST_METADATA`: whether to send host metadata (default is true, set to false only if running alonside an existing dd-agent)
+  - `DD_ENABLE_METADATA_COLLECTION`: whether to collect metadata (default is true, set to false only if running alonside an existing dd-agent)

-This is a sample Kubernetes DaemonSet, using the UDS protocol:
+This is a sample Kubernetes DaemonSet, using the UDS protocol, running alongside an existing agent5:

 ```
 apiVersion: extensions/v1beta1